 The INAD-2 was comprised of three parts, employing tools adapted from the first INAD, which were in turn adapted from the UK Audit for the Irish population;

 Casenote Audit - Each participating hospital was asked to identify the records of 40 patients with a diagnosis or current history of dementia.
 Of these 40 case notes, 30 which met the inclusion criteria of the project were audited against a checklist of standards that relate to admission, comprehensive multi-disciplinary assessment, care planning/delivery, and discharge.
 This was conducted using the INAD-2 Case Note Audit Tool.
+This audit tool included a detailed section on psychotropic prescribing with an associated user manual.

 Hospital Organisational Audit - This section of the audit looked at the structures, policies, guidelines, care processes and key staff that impact on service planning and provision for care of people with dementia within each hospital.
 This was conducted using the INAD-2 Hospital Organisational Audit Tool.